frostbyte3/Stock_Trading_Algo/README.md

-# An algorithm for Alpaca API
+# A Trading Algorithm for Alpaca API

 This is an algorithm that trades periodically refreshing portfolio based on the EMA ranking.
-Among the universe (e.g. SP500 stocks), it ranks by daily (price - EMA) percentage as of trading time and keep positions in sync with lowest ranked stocks.
+Among the universe (currently  SP500 stocks), it ranks by daily (price - EMA) percentage as of trading time and keep positions in sync with lowest ranked stocks.

 The rationale behind this: low (price - EMA) vs price ratio indicates there is a big dip